SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-offloading-jobs.md

 You can either examine the corresponding latest execution for all configured pipelines or examine the execution history for a specific pipeline.

->**Info**: You need administration or configuration permissions to monitor the offloading jobs.
+>**Info**: You need administration or management permissions to monitor the offloading jobs.
 See section [Defining DataHub permissions and roles](/datahub/setting-up-datahub#defining-permissions) for details.

 ### Status of all offloading jobs

 <a id="status-of-all-offloading-jobs"></a>

-In the navigator, select **Offloading** under **Status** to get an overview of the latest status of all pipelines.
+In the navigator, select **Status** and then **Offloading** to get an overview of the latest status of all pipelines.
 The list shows the corresponding last execution for all pipelines.
 Each execution consists of the following details:

 | Component | Description |
 | ---         | --- |